Aquaveo/xmsmesher/Doxygen/Meshing_Tutorial.md

 # Meshing Tutorial {#Meshing_Tutorial}

 ## Introduction {#Intro_Meshing}
-The purpose of this tutorial is to provide explanation on how to use the classes defined in xmsmesh to generate meshes from input polygons.
-The examples provided in this tutorial refer to test cases that are in the xmsmesh/tutorial/TutMeshing.cpp source file.
+The purpose of this tutorial is to provide explanation on how to use the classes defined in xmsmesher to generate meshes from input polygons.
+The examples provided in this tutorial refer to test cases that are in the xmsmesher/tutorial/TutMeshing.cpp source file.

 ## Example - Simple Polygon {#Example_Simple_Polygon}
 This is the "hello world" example for using the meshing library.